 Care conferencing provides a platform for effective and consistent communication between stakeholders and individual consumers of care and their family.
 By ensuring that care conferences are well organised and well facilitated, consumer care plans and service delivery will remain relevant and consumer outcomes are more likely to be attained.

 If you can think of someone else who might benefit from this article, send them a link.
 We’d appreciate it!
-And if you’re looking for more helpful resources to keep your service or organisation compliant, why not check out our Resource Hub?
+And if you’re looking for more helpful resources to keep your service or organisation compliant, why not check out our Total Quality Package resource hub?
 We have culturally appropriate, tailored resources that are designed to make your job simpler and help you provide quality care to your clients.
 Click here to find out more.